Knowing Your Impact

 "An unearned advantage and access to power based on the benefit of being apart of a dominant social group".

 It's important to note that 'white privilege' or 'racial privilege' is only one form of privilege.

-Privilege is also found in many other forms, including gender, sexual orientation, able-bodiness, class and religion.
+Privilege is also found in many other forms, including gender, sexual orientation, able-bodiness, class, religion and so forth.

 Privilege Checklist for Beginners